 Pine Creek Outfitters is located in Ansonia Valley, the site of a former glacial lake during the last ice age.
-It has very few residents, but there are several places to stay, a few bars & restaurants, and a little gas station that serves Sunset Ice Cream.
-Some even compare Ansonia to “the Shire” because of its peaceful, rural setting.
+It has very few residents but there are available lodging accommodations, several bars & restaurants, and the village is located right at the entrance to the PA Grand Canyon.
+Some even compare Ansonia to “the Shire” because of its rural, idyllic setting.

 Ansonia is the entrance to the PA Grand Canyon (see map below).
 River access, bike trail access, and hiking trails are among the many features this little hamlet has to offer.
 Pine Creek Outfitters, in Ansonia, is the perfect place to start your activities.